USDA Seeks Nominees for United Sorghum Checkoff Program Board

-Research and promotion programs are industry-funded, were authorized by Congress and date back to 1966.
-Since then, Congress has authorized the establishment of 22 research and promotion boards.
-They empower agricultural industries by establishing a framework for them to pool resources and combine efforts to develop new markets, strengthen existing markets, and conduct important research and promotion activities.
-AMS provides oversight, helping to ensure fiscal responsibility, program efficiency and fair treatment of participating stakeholders.
+Since 1966, Congress has authorized industry-funded research and promotion boards to provide a framework for agricultural industries to pool resources and combine efforts to develop new markets, strengthen existing markets and conduct important research and promotion activities.
+AMS provides oversight to 21 boards.
+The oversight ensures fiscal accountability and program integrity and is paid for by industry assessments.